errbit/errbit/docs/deployment/heroku.md

 heroku addons:create scheduler:standard

 # Go open the dashboard to schedule the job.
 You should use
-# 'rake errbit:db:clear_resolved' as the task command, and schedule it
+# 'rake errbit:clear_resolved' as the task command, and schedule it
 # at whatever frequency you like (once/day should work great).
 heroku addons:create scheduler
 ```